-Unlike healthcare nurses, aesthetic nurses tend to work in medical spas, salons, clinics, outpatient surgeries or private medical offices, where the non-invasive cosmetic procedures are performed.
+Unlike healthcare nurses, aesthetic nurses tend to work in medical spas, salons, clinics, outpatient surgeries, or private medical offices, where non-invasive cosmetic procedures are performed.

 Aesthetic nurses can perform a wide range of procedures on patients, from Botox and dermal fillers to more advanced treatments such as mole removal and lipolysis.

 As an aesthetic nurse you can benefit from: